 - Got 'im in the bollocks: Grants you 20,000 credits, and writes this text twice on-screen, the first time with the number of credits (hardcoded) after it.
 It has a filename for an icon, but its icon doesn't exist in the game, and its effect is instantaneous.
 It appears to be a leftover from the Splat Pack, which would reward you thusly for piledriving your car into the Devil's beanbag in Hell.
 Who said videogames aren't art?

 - Cloaking Device: Only gives credits in singleplayer, but does what it's supposed to in multiplayer.
 It's simply called 'Invisibility' on the Nintendo 64, and makes the car translucent for 20 seconds.

 - 8-bit Mine: Behaves just like in the Splat Pack, like a mine but weaker.
 Presumably unused.

 - Timer Frozen: Freezes the timer completely.
 Activating it again will thaw it.

 Steel Gonad o' Death

-This weird cheat, only activatable using a patch and a cheatcode replacer, turns the player's car into a giant invulnerable ball of pain.
-It's very powerful, but a pain to control, does huge damage to pedestrians, and noticeably unfinished, as it tends to crash the game if you activate it too close to a wall or activate it too many times.
+This weird mode can only be accessed via a cheat code, though that code was never published.
+Through community efforts, some cheat codes have been found that trigger this mode, with the most appropriate one found being EZPZKBALLXXEWAZON.
+When activated, it turns the player's car into a giant invulnerable ball of pain.
+It's very large, a pain to control, does huge damage to opponents, and is noticeably unfinished, as it tends to crash the game if you activate it too close to a wall or activate it too many times.
 The text related to it is hardcoded inside the executable, strangely.

 The sound files can be found in the